tibia-oce/bootstrap/README.md

 > [!NOTE]
 >
-> Typically you would [PXE boot](https://www.reddit.com/r/homelab/comments/p4v4w4/eli5_pxe_boot_how_do_i_simply_install_ubuntu_from/) a group of machines using another service with a linux distro.. but even ansible is overkill for this project so we are manually installing the VM.
+> Typically you would [PXE boot](https://www.reddit.com/r/homelab/comments/p4v4w4/eli5_pxe_boot_how_do_i_simply_install_ubuntu_from/) a group of machines automatically using another service.. but even ansible is overkill for this project so we are manually installing a VM.

 1. Firstly, download and install [VMWare](https://softwareupdate.vmware.com/cds/vmw-desktop/ws/17.5.1/23298084/windows/core/).